Size versus truthfulness in the House Allocation problem: Abstract

 \section{Abstract}

 We study the House Allocation problem (also known as the Assignment problem), i.e., the problem of allocating a set of objects among a set of agents, where each agent has ordinal preferences (possibly involving ties) over a subset of the objects.
 We focus on truthful mechanisms without monetary transfers for finding large Pareto optimal matchings.
 It is straightforward to show that no deterministic truthful mechanism can approximate a maximum cardinality Pareto optimal matching with ratio better than 2.
-We thus consider randomized mechanisms.
+We thus consider randomised mechanisms.
 We give a natural and explicit extension of the classical Random Serial Dictatorship Mechanism (RSDM) specifically for the House Allocation problem where preference lists can include ties.
-We thus obtain a universally truthful randomized mechanism for finding a Pareto optimal matching and show that it achieves an approximation ratio of $\frac{e}{e-1}$.
+We thus obtain a universally truthful randomised mechanism for finding a Pareto optimal matching and show that it achieves an approximation ratio of $\frac{e}{e-1}$.
 The same bound holds even when agents have priorities (weights) and our goal is to find a maximum weight (as opposed to maximum cardinality) Pareto optimal matching.
 On the other hand we give a lower bound of $\frac{18}{13}$ on the approximation ratio of any universally truthful Pareto optimal mechanism in settings with strict preferences.
-In the case that the mechanism must additionally be non-bossy, an improved lower bound of $\frac{e}{e-1}$ holds.
-This lower bound is tight given that RSDM for strict preference lists is non-bossy.
-We moreover interpret our problem in terms of the classical secretary problem and prove that our mechanism provides the best randomized strategy of the administrator who interviews the applicants.
+In the case that the mechanism must additionally be non-bossy \piotr{with an additional technical assumption}, we show by \david{utilizing a result of Bade} that an improved lower bound of $\frac{e}{e-1}$ holds.
+This lower bound is tight since RSDM for strict preference lists is non-bossy.
+We moreover interpret our problem in terms of the classical secretary problem and prove that our mechanism provides the best randomised strategy of the administrator who interviews the applicants.